cdransf/cd-11ty/src/posts/2017/trump-fcc-chair-begins-dismantling-consumer-protections-and-subsidies.md

 > "The Federal Communications Commission's new Republican leadership has rescinded a determination that AT&T and Verizon Wireless violated net neutrality rules with paid data cap exemptions.
 The FCC also rescinded several other Wheeler-era reports and actions."<!-- excerpt -->

-We're barely two weeks into the new presidential administration and it looks like net neutrality will be yet another casualty of this administration's drive to strip away consumer-friendly regulations.
+We're barely two weeks into the new presidential administration, and it looks like net neutrality will be yet another casualty of this administration's drive to strip away consumer-friendly regulations.

 If a ruling or judgement is good for telecoms or ISPs it is very likely bad for customers.
 This is one of those cases.